 \subsection{Effective axion potential at finite density}

-The dependence of the axion potential on the temperature and density of the medium is essential to the understanding of the behavior of the axion field in the hot early universe and dense astrophysical objects.
-The temperature dependence of the axion mass in the early universe has been well-known to be important in obtaining a precise prediction of the range of QCD axion masses that can be the dark matter in the Universe~\cite{GrillidiCortona:2015jxo}.
+The dependence of the axion potential on the temperature and density of the medium is essential to understanding the behavior of the axion field in the hot, early universe and in dense astrophysical objects.
+The temperature dependence of the axion mass in the early universe is well-known to be key to obtaining a precise prediction of the range of QCD axion masses that can be the dark matter in the Universe~\cite{GrillidiCortona:2015jxo}.
 The density dependence of the axion mass, on the other hand, is much less explored.
 In the limit where the medium can be treated as a dilute gas of nucleons with density $n_B$, the axion potential has been shown to become shallower as the nucleon density increases, following the equation~\cite{Hook:2017psm}

 where baryon density $n_B = n_p+n_n$ and $n_I = n_p-n_n$ is the isospin density, with proton and neutron density $n_p$ and $n_n$, respectively.
 The critical density for a phase transition to axion condensed matter is given by